Bamum people

-The Bamum, sometimes called Bamoum, Bamun, Bamoun, or Mum, are a Grassfields ethnic group of Cameroon with around 215,000 members.
+The Bamum, sometimes called Bamoum, Bamun, Bamoun, or Mum, are a Grassfields ethnic group located in now Cameroon.
+In 2018, the Bamum and Bamileke peoples accounted for about 24% of the country's population.
+The Kingdom of Bamum covers approximately 7,300 km.
+The Kingdom of Bamum was surrounded to the north by the territory of Cameroon, from the west and south-west the kingdom's boundary touches the River Nun while the Rivers Mape and the Mbam surround it to the east.

+Climate in the Kingdom consists of two seasons: a long rainy season, and a short dry season.
+This is mainly due to its location between a forest zone in the south and a tropical savannah grassland in the north.
+The length of the two seasons last for irregular time lengths.

+Demography

+Most Bamum live in western Cameroon.
+As of 2018, the Bamum and Bamileke peoples accounted for about 24% of the country's population.
+The total population of the Bamum was nearly 500,000 according to a 2013 estimate.

+Political Structure

+The Bamum political activities centered around the king and the king's palace.
+The palace was structured around the officers of the king and the people that wished to visit the king.
+This led to the capital of the Bamum Kingdom forming, Foumban.
+The surrounding villages then worshiped and followed the king as their leader.

+As the kingdom developed slowly over the years, a main factor of society was the agricultural farms near the villages.
+This created an environment of cooperative ideology, through teamwork when it came to handling the work on the farms.
+Slaves and war captives were used to supply a labor force for farms of kingdom officials and other title holders.

+Culture

 Religion

 The Bamum traditional religion placed great emphasis on ancestral spirits which were embodied in the skulls of the deceased ancestors.
 The eldest males of each lineage had possession of the skulls of deceased males.
 When moving a diviner must find an appropriate place to hold the skull.
 Despite these efforts some men's skulls remained unclaimed and their spirits are deemed restless.
 Ceremonies are thus done to placate these spirits.
 There is also respect for female skulls, but the details are less documented.

 They also believed women made the soil fruitful, thus women did the planting and harvesting.
 Masks and representations of the head also had importance.
-In modern times, many Bamum are Muslim or Christian.
+In modern times, most Bamum are Muslim.
 King Ibrahim Njoya himself converted to Islam then to Christianity and then back to Islam after the Treaty of Versailles.
 He is said to have disliked abstaining from polygamy when Christian, and from alcohol when Muslim, so ultimately split the difference toward the end.

-Writing system
+Economy

+Most Bamum are farmers and some engage in metalworking, woodworking, leather crafting, embroidery or ivory carving.